Tag Archives: Joe Don Baker

 Grade: B

 Pierce Brosnan made four appearances as the legendary film character, James Bond.
-While he gets a marginal thumbs up as a whole and is not my favorite Bond he has the ‘look’ and suave charisma.
+While he gets a marginal thumbs-up as a whole and is not my favorite Bond, he has the ‘look’ and suave charisma.

-Tomorrow Never Dies (1997) is the second chapter in the Brosnan book and is only marginally superior to GoldenEye made two years earlier in 1995.
+Tomorrow Never Dies (1997) is the second chapter in the Brosnan book and is only marginally superior to GoldenEye, made two years earlier in 1995.
 All bets are that the two subsequent Bond films starring Brosnan nosedive quickly.

 It’s just what the blueprint is and must never be broken.

-Carver then decides to use his media empire to wreak war between the Western world and China.
+Carver then decides to use his media empire to wage war between the Western world and China.
 Thankfully, James Bond (Brosnan) is on the job and travels to China to stop him with the help of Chinese secret agent Wai Lin (Michelle Yeoh).

-Anyone who knows a Bond film knows that the plot is secondary to the aforementioned necessary characteristics.
-The story either got too complicated as the film progressed or I lost interest because at some point all I recollect was a news media tycoon wanting to start World War III over television ratings.
+The story either got too complicated as the film progressed, or I lost interest because, at some point, all I could recall was a news media tycoon trying to start World War III over television ratings.

-Yeoh is an exceptional ‘Bond girl’ though the dose of progressivism, diversity, and female empowerment she brings to the table makes the term beneath her.
-Her charisma, and martial arts chops, make her a kick-ass rival though she naturally ends up head over heels for Bond.
+Yeoh is an exceptional ‘Bond girl,’ though the dose of progressivism, diversity, and female empowerment she brings to the table makes the term beneath her.
+Her charisma and martial arts chops make her a kick-ass rival, though she naturally ends up head over heels for Bond.

-Finally, the title theme song and opening performed by Sheryl Crow is abysmal but oddly sounds much better in the version that plays over the ending credits.
+Finally, the title theme song and opening performed by Sheryl Crow is abysmal, but oddly sounds much better in the version that plays over the ending credits.

-I marginally recommend Tomorrow Never Dies (1997) mostly for those in the Brosnan camp which I am aware there are many.
-Its best quality lies in the level of equality between Bond and the main female character Wai Lin which is another proof of how relevant the franchise remains.
+Its best quality lies in the degree of equality between Bond and the main female character, Wai Lin, which is further proof of how relevant the franchise remains.

 The Living Daylights-1987